-Social Impact 2015
+Social Impact 2016

 This report is a combination of social impact statistics and personal stories.
 The statistics bring a sharp quantitative focus to the effectiveness of our inside out social impact model.
 However, it is the personal accounts of these activities as told by the students themselves that so richly describes each student’s personal growth and development and the positive social impact that this has had on others.